Scheduled MonumentsEnglandMedieval settlement and moated site at Bruton

 What is Medieval settlement and moated site at Bruton?

-The medieval settlement and moated site at Bruton is a scheduled ancient monument in Warwickshire comprising the earthwork remains of a former habitation complex.
+The medieval settlement and moated site at Bruton is a scheduled ancient monument comprising the earthwork remains of a residential enclosure with water-filled or water-retaining ditches characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016923.

 Who is responsible for protecting Medieval settlement and moated site at Bruton?